 We all know the cognitive benefits of writing/drawing/colouring.
 In addition, multiple researchers have proven that any creative exercise by hand not only tickles your creative desire but could also provide powerful cognitive benefits.
 But to accomplish that, we need a tool.
 A tool to write/draw/colour.

 As a kid, we all started with crayon colours.
 It’s colourful, safe and easy to use.
 Then we moved to pencils and then graduated to pens.
 As a design professional, I used many Sharpies/markers for the whiteboard, but that was before COVID.
-Now it happens online, but I still use the pencil/pen a lot.
-If you observe, you’ll always find a pencil or pen in my hand.
+It happens online, but I still use the pencil/pen often.
+You’ll always find a pencil or pen in my hand if you observe.
 It’s just that I love writing down things to understand, memorise, clear my thoughts and sketch solutions.

 Just to put that figure into perspective, here are some quick calculations greenlivingtips ran: